ghimiredhikura/Complex-YOLOv3/README.md

            ├── velodyne
 ```

-The train/valid split of training dataset as well as sample and test ids of KITTI dataset are in `data/KITTI/ImageSets` directory includes.
-From training set of 7481 images from KITTI dataset, 6000 images are used for training and remaining 1481 images are used for validation.
-The mAP result reported in this project are evaluated into this valid set with custom mAP evaluation script with 0.5 iou for each object class.
+The `train/valid` split of training dataset as well as `sample` and `test` dataset ids are in `data/KITTI/ImageSets` directory.
+From training set of 7481 images, 6000 images are used for training and remaining 1481 images are used for validation.
+The mAP results reported in this project are evaluated into this valid set with custom mAP evaluation script with 0.5 iou for each object class.

 #### Verify your download
     $ python check_dataset.py